jmofyi/pastorjeremiah/_posts/2019-01-28-how-to-become-succesful.md

 ---
-title: HOW TO BE SUCCESSFUL
+title: How To Be Successful
-description: don't wait to live your dream
+description: Don't wait to live your dream.
 image: ''
 tags:
 - being called